Misa Etō

-Misa Etō (衛藤 美彩, Etō Misa) is a Japanese gravure idol, singer, actress, tarento and former member of the idol groups Nogizaka46 and Chimo.
+Misa Etō (衛藤 美彩, Etō Misa) is a Japanese gravure model.
+Former member of the idol groups Nogizaka46 and Chimo.
 On February 14, 2019, Etō announced that she would be graduating from Nogizaka46, that her graduation concert would be held at Ryōgoku Kokugikan the following month, and that her official group activities would conclude at the end of March.
 In April 2019, she became a regular co-host for the CS Fuji TV ONE Professional Baseball News 2019 program.

 Personal life

-In October 2019, she married professional baseball player Sōsuke Genda.
-On January 29, 2022, they welcomed the birth to their first child, a baby boy.
+Eto married professional baseball player Sosuke Genda in October 2019.
+They have three children: a son born in January 2022, a daughter born in December 2023, and a second son born in August 2026.